urbanekmichal-dev/urbanekmichal-dev/README.md

 - 🌱 I’m currently learning to create web application based on Java, Spring Boot, Angular and AWS

-- 💞️ Actually I work as Java Developer in SAP Lab Poland, Gliwice
+- 💞️ I work as Java Developer at SAP Lab Poland, Gliwice

 - 📫 You can find my on LinkedIn and on my e-mail address: urbanekmichal.98@gmail.com